mayaanne/foundations/sprint-4/core-neuro-growth-mindset.md

 * Practice, practice, practice.
 Repeating an activity, retrieving a memory, and reviewing material in a variety of ways helps build thicker, stronger, more hard-wired connections in the brain.

 * Put information in context.
-Recognizing that learning is, essentially, the formation of new or stronger neural connections, it makes sense to prioritize activities that help students tap into already-existing pathways (for instance, by integrating academic subjects or creating class projects relevant to their lives).
+Recognizing that learning is, essentially, the formation of new or stronger neural connections, it makes sense to prioritise activities that help students tap into already-existing pathways (for instance, by integrating academic subjects or creating class projects relevant to their lives).
 In other words, nix the rote memorization.
 "Whenever new material is presented in such a way that students see relationships" between concepts, writes Willis, "they generate greater brain cell activity and achieve more successful long-term memory storage and retrieval."

 * Let students know that this is how the brain works.
 Breaking through those neuro-mythological barriers that paint intelligence as predetermined may ease students' minds and encourage them to use their brains.
 Willis notes, "Especially for students who believe they are 'not smart,' the realization that they can literally change their brains through study and review is empowering."